VHS Revival wages war with two of sci-fi’s most terrifying creations

 The Thing was able to single-handedly take out an entire outpost at an American research centre in the Antarctica, but not before assimilating and wasting a couple of Norwegian pilots.
 The fact is, we don’t know how many this parasitic oddity has worn and killed, but based on the rapidity of its transience the possibilities are endless.
 As the increasingly distrusting outpost scientist Dr. Blair (Wilford Brimley) suggests after withdrawing from the group, if the alien was to escape to a civilised area, all life on Earth would likely be assimilated within a matter of a few years.
 Also, did The Thing actually die at the hands of MacReady (Kurt Russel), or did it in fact become him?
 My money is on Childs (Keith David).

 While The Thing may theoretically be responsible for an almost limitless death toll, the body count attributed to members of the evolving xenomorph species is there for all to see.
 One xenomorph wiped out the entire crew of The Nostromo with its infallible stealth skills and ability to outwit, with only Ripley surviving thanks to gravity and the debilitating expanse of outer space.
-In Aliens, a single colony wiped out a whole platoon of heavily armed marines with swift and devastating violence, while in Alien 3 a single xenomorph made short work of an entire prison colony of murderers and rapists.
-Centuries earlier, variations of the creature destroyed whole civilisations in the franchises’ prequels, while even giving a group of Predators a run for their money.
-There is even the subject of the Predalien to discuss, although I’ll probably leave that topic to someone else.
+In Aliens, a single colony wiped out a whole platoon of heavily armed marines with swift and devastating violence; in Alien 3 a single xenomorph made short work of an entire prison colony of murderers and rapists.
+Centuries earlier, variations of the creature destroyed whole civilisations in the franchises’ prequels, and would even give a group of Predators a run for their money.
+There is even the subject of the Predalien to discuss — or not in the case of this article.

-Verdict: The xenomorph, due to a lack of evidence in regards to The Thing
+Verdict: Xenomorph due to a lack of evidence regarding The Thing

 A Straight-Up Battle